LIS

 Derived from VR115-05-03 § 3.32, eff.
 December 11, 1985; amended, Virginia Register Volume 3, Issue 10, eff.
 March 18, 1987; repealed, Virginia Register Volume 24, Issue 17, eff.
 June 12, 2008.

-A. Freezer made milk shake means a pure, clean, wholesome semi-viscous drink prepared by stirring while freezing in a dispensing freezer a pasteurized mix obtained from an approved source consisting of milkfat, milk solids not fat, water, optional sweetening ingredients, with or without egg or egg products, with harmless flavoring, with or without harmless coloring and with or without approved stabilizer or approved emulsifier.
-It shall contain not less than three and one-fourth percent milkfat.
-It shall contain not less than 10% milk solids not fat, it shall contain not more than one-half percent by weight of stabilizer and not more than one-fifth of 1.0% of emulsifier.
-Freezer made milk shakes may only be sold or served from a dispensing freezer and may not be sold hard frozen.
+A. Freezer made milk shake means a pure, clean, wholesome semi-viscous drink prepared by stirring while freezing in a dispensing freezer a pasteurized mix obtained from an approved source consisting of milkfat, milk solids not fat, water, optional sweetening ingredients, with or without egg or egg products, with harmless flavoring, with or without harmless coloring, and with or without approved stabilizer or approved emulsifier.
+It shall contain not less than 3.25% milkfat.
+It shall contain not less than 10% milk solids not fat, not more than 0.5% by weight of stabilizer, and not more than one-fifth of 1.0% of emulsifier.

-B. Other freezer made shakes including jumbo shake, thick shake, T.V. shake, or any coined or trade name containing the word "shake" shall meet the requirements of subsection A of this section, except that the minimum percent of milkfat may be less than three and one-fourth percent.
+B. Other freezer made shakes, including jumbo shake, thick shake, T.V. shake, or any coined or trade name containing the word "shake" shall meet the requirements of subsection A of this section, except that the minimum percent of milkfat may be less than 3.25%.

-D. Freezer made milk shake mix is the pasteurized unfrozen combination of ingredients that when frozen while stirring will produce a product conforming to the definition of freezer made milk shake.
+D. Freezer made milk shake mix is the pasteurized, unfrozen combination of ingredients that, when frozen while stirring, will produce a product conforming to the description of freezer made milk shake in this section.

 Statutory Authority